CcCalana/DAS-flink/README.md

 ## Contributing

-Welcome to submit Issues and Pull Requests!
+We welcome contributions to the DAS-Flink project!
+Please follow these guidelines:

-1. Fork the project
+1. Fork the repository
-2. Create feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open Pull Request
+5. Open a Pull Request

+### Development Guidelines

+- Follow Java coding standards
+- Include unit tests for new features
+- Update documentation as needed
+- Ensure backward compatibility when possible
+- Run performance benchmarks for algorithm changes

 ## License